William-LP/Easy-API-Gateway/docs/content/features/consumer-api-key.md

 ---
-title: API Keys
+title: Consumer API Key
 draft: false
 weight: 1
 ---

-Parapluie simplifies the management of your API keys.
+Parapluie simplifies the management of your Consumer API keys.

+A Consumer API key is a confidential token that is use in all request that are made from Consumer to Parapluie's proxy.
+[Read more here](/how-it-works).

-An API key is a confidential token that must be included in every request to Parapluie, formatted as the header: `{ Authorization: Bearer api_key_xxx }`.
+It must be included in every request to Parapluie, formatted as the header: `{ Authorization: Bearer api_key_xxx }`.

-You can assign various [rate limits](/features/rate-limiting) to your API keys.
+You can assign various [rate limits](/features/rate-limiting) to yourConsumer API Key.
 These keys can be distributed to your customers for use with your API, or used directly in your frontend application to safeguard your backend infrastructure.

 ## Prerequisite